ADHD and Sleep Problems: This is Why You’re Always Tired

 Sleep disturbances caused by ADHD have been overlooked for a number of reasons.
 Sleep problems did not fit neatly into the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders (DSM) requirement that all ADHD symptoms must be present by age 7.
 Sleep disturbances associated with ADHD generally appear later in life, at around age 12, on average.
 Consequently, the arbitrary age cutoff has prevented recognition of sleep disturbances in ADHD until recently, when studies of adults have become more common.
 Just as ADHD does not go away at adolescence, it does not go away at night either.
 It continues to impair life functioning 24 hours a day.

 In early attempts to define the syndrome, sleep disturbances were briefly considered a criterion for ADHD, but were dropped from the symptoms list because evidence of them was thought to be too nonspecific.
 As research has expanded to include adults with ADHD, the causes and effects of sleeping disturbances have become clearer.

 For now, sleep problems tend either to be overlooked or to be viewed as coexisting problems with an unclear relationship to ADHD itself and to the mental fatigue so commonly reported by individuals with ADHD.
 Sleep disturbances have been incorrectly attributed to the stimulant-class medications that are often the first to be used to treat ADHD.

 The Four Big ADHD Sleep Problems

 The four most common sleep disturbances associated with ADHD are:

 About three-fourths of all adults with ADHD report inability to “shut off my mind so I can fall asleep at night.”
 Many describe themselves as “night owls” who get a burst of energy when the sun goes down.
 Others report that they feel tired throughout the day, but as soon as the head hits the pillow, the mind clicks on.
 Their thoughts jump or bounce from one worry to another.
-Unfortunately, many of these adults describe their thoughts as “racing,” prompting a misdiagnosis of bipolar mood disorder, when this is nothing more than the mental restlessness of ADHD.
+Unfortunately, many of these adults describe their thoughts as “racing,” prompting a misdiagnosis of a mood disorder, when this is nothing more than the mental restlessness of ADHD.